-If you asked my husband years ago if he would even consider eating Roasted Red Pepper Hummus and like it, he would have laughed and told you absolutely not.
+If you asked my husband years ago if he would even consider eating Roasted Red Pepper Hummus or Pesto, he would have laughed and told you absolutely not.

-Fast forward a few years and now he loves it!
+Fast forward a few years and now he loves both!

 When most people think of hummus, they think of a bland, off-white, paste-like dip that looks like it would have little to no flavor.